bgoh216/robust-http-kit/README.md

 ## Flexible Error Handling

 The `IErrorHandler` interfaces provides template for error handling.
-You can customised your `ErrorHandler` to handle suit your needs.
-It can either return a customised data or throw an error.
+You can customised your `ErrorHandler` to suit your needs.
+It can either return a customised error or throw an error or none.
 This allows error objects to be attached and detached as you deem fit.

 ```typescript
 import { IErrorHandler } from "../interfaces/IErrorHandler";